depp/city_knot/README.md

 Note: run `make` without arguments for more info

+This program may have suffered a bit of “bit-rot” and may not build correctly with the latest versions of Dart packages.
+In our experience, it will still build correctly if versions from June 2019 are selected, and the project is built using those.

 ### Install SDK

 Ubuntu: package `dart``

 Other platforms: https://dart.dev/tutorials/web/get-started (Section 2.
 Install Dart)

 update PATH in Makefile

 ### Install Demo Dependencies